July 22 - August 5, 2019

 Costs and cancellation policies vary by program.
 Please see the "Program Costs and Budget" information page.
 Be sure to consider the associated UK costs, program specifications, and related travel expenses.

-This program runs in collaboration with the University of Kentucky and International Studies Abroad (ISA).
+This program runs in collaboration with the University of Kentucky and WorldStrides ISA Custom Programs (ISA).
 Students will complete an application with UK Education Abroad (online, this website) and supplemental materials with ISA.
 The supplemental application materials are for administrative purposes and will be provided to all accepted students AFTER the UK application deadline.